-Not all burr coffee grinders are equal, and the debate between conical and flat burrs is an ongoing discussion for coffee geeks trying to decide which type of burr grinder is the BEST.
+Not all burr coffee grinders are equal, and the debate between conical and flat burrs is an ongoing discussion for coffee geeks trying to decide which type of burr grinder is the best.

 For those of you that don’t know, the burrs are the part of the coffee grinder that grinds and crushes the coffee beans.
 There are two different burr grinders a conical and flat plate.

 Flat and conical burrs actually both grind coffee in the same way.
-A serrated or toothed ring moves over another ring which has jagged edges.
+A serrated or toothed ring moves over another ring that has jagged edges.
 As coffee beans are pulled between both of the rings, they’re then ground.

 The differences between the two are in the shape of the rings, and this is what can often be confusing.

 To be honest, any burr grinder is going to do a decent job of giving you a consistent uniform grind.
 However, there are some subtle differences between a conical and a flat burr grinder that coffee geeks will lose sleep over.

 That being said, for likes of you and me, any burr coffee grinder is going to be better than a blade grinder such as the KRUPS F203, and the differences between owning a flat versus a conical burr grinder aren’t really worth losing any sleep over.

 But I’m sure some of you reading this will find yourself tossing and turning in bed worrying about the differences, so in this article, I will delve a little deeper.